 Given a $k$-uniform hypergraph $H$ on $n$ vertices, an even cover in $H$ is a collection of hyperedges that touch each vertex an even number of times.
 Even covers are a generalization of cycles in graphs and are equivalent to linearly dependent subsets of a system of linear equations modulo $2$.
 As a result, they arise naturally in the context of well-studied questions in coding theory and refuting unsatisfiable $k$-SAT formulas.
 Analogous to the irregular Moore bound of Alon, Hoory and Linial~\cite{AlonHL02}, Feige conjectured~\cite{Feige08} an extremal trade-off between the number of hyperedges and the length of the smallest even cover in a $k$-uniform hypergraph.
 This conjecture was recently settled up to a multiplicative logarithmic factor in the number of hyperedges~\cite{GuruswamiKM22,HsiehKM23}.
 These works introduce the new technique that relates hypergraph even covers to cycles in the associated \emph{Kikuchi} graphs.
 Their analysis of these Kikuchi graphs, especially for odd $k$, is rather involved and relies on matrix concentration inequalities.

-In this work, we give a simple and purely combinatorial argument which recovers the best known bound for Feige's conjecture for even $k$.
-We also introduce a novel variant of a Kikuchi graph which together with this argument improves the logarithmic factor in the best known bounds for odd $k$.
+In this work, we give a simple and purely combinatorial argument that recovers the best-known bound for Feige's conjecture for even $k$.
+We also introduce a novel variant of a Kikuchi graph which together with this argument improves the logarithmic factor in the best-known bounds for odd $k$.
 As an application of our ideas, we also give a purely combinatorial proof of the improved lower bounds~\cite{AlrabiahGKM23} on 3-query binary linear locally decodable codes.